API Security

 in all OIS definitions.
 Each element of this array contains the following fields

-is the actual value that should be used by Airnode when making the API request.
-This value is usually a secret and it is recommended to interpolate it fromsecrets.env
+oisTitleis the title of the OIS for the particular security schemesecuritySchemeNameis the name of the security schemesecuritySchemeValueis the actual value that should be used by Airnode when making the API request.
+This value is usually a secret and it is recommended to interpolate it fromsecrets.env.

 If you want to base your API authentication on dynamic data, for example requester address, you can utilize the relayed meta data security schemes described above which can forward metadata to all API operations.